Discovery: Cocaine Eggs, Chapter 16

 "The fort is a large, hexagonal, two-story, brick edifice with parapets along its top.”

 “In the pylons, I saw a nurse shark, which is not dangerous, a lemon shark, a few barracuda, and a sting-ray.
-The coolest thing though is the tropical fish, the iridescent parrotfish,” she smiled.
+The coolest thing, though, is the tropical fish, the iridescent parrotfish,” she smiled.
 “Oh, and the blue sergeant majors, which you’ll see all over.
 They swim with you wherever you go snorkeling.
-Then there are; blue tang, beautiful live coral, sea fans that are a dark purple, sea urchins, and finally starfish.
+Then there are; blue tang, beautiful live coral, sea fans that are dark purple, sea urchins, and finally, starfish.
 It’s gorgeous, Rory.”